valhuber/fab-quick-start/README.md

 * the `>` pipes the output to a file (which is overwritten).

 ## Foreign Keys
 A key FAB service is automatic page navigations to see related data.
 These depend on Foreign Key relationships.
+Note statistics are shown in the last lines of the generated `view.py` file.

 If they are not present, add them to your `models.py` file, or (better) to your schema.

 ***